hilbix/apt-cacher-ng-proxy/README.md

 A shell based proxy for `apt-cacher-ng`.

+So the path is `apt =Acquire::http::Proxy=> apt-cacher-ng =/etc/apt-cacher-ng/proxy.conf=> apt-cacher-ng-proxy =socat=> Internet`

-> It lacks many features, like reaching out to another Proxy etc.
+> It probably lacks features, like reaching out to another Proxy etc.
+>
+> There is not much documentation yet on how to extend it.
-> And there is no documentation.
-Read the source.
+> Read the source.
 I did it as simple as I can.
 >
-> However it should be easy to add missing features yourself, just look into the script `./GET.sh`
+> It should be easy to add missing features yourself, just look into the script [`./GET.sh`](GET.sh)

 It upgrades `http` requests to `https` for certain destinations:

 - apache.jfrog.io
 - developer.download.nvidia.com
+- (The list can be extended in `GET.sh`)

 So no need to rewrite `https://` to `http:///HTTPS/`, instead just replace `https:` with `http:` (hence remove the `s`).